Constraining Lorentz and parity violations in gravity with multiband gravitational wave observations: Introduction

-The binary system first inspiraled in the millihertz band for several years, detectable by space-based detectors, and reappeared in the ground-based detector band several weeks prior to merger \cite{Gerosa:2019dbe}.
-During the prolonged millihertz band observation, space-based detectors enable highly precise measurements of the binary's component masses and sky location; conversely, in the ground-based detector band, the high signal-to-noise ratio (SNR) facilitates superior measurement of the GWs amplitude \cite{2016PhRvL.116w1102S}.
-Previous studies have highlighted the significant advantages of multi-band GW astronomy.
+In this context, typical stellar-mass or intermediate-mass binary black hole systems, first inspiral in the millihertz band for several years, where they are detectable by the space-based detectors, and subsequently reappear in the ground-based detector band several weeks before merger \cite{Gerosa:2019dbe}.
+During the prolonged observation in the millihertz band, space-based detectors enable highly precise measurements of the binary's component masses and sky location; conversely, in the ground-based detector band, the high signal-to-noise ratio (SNR) facilitates superior measurement of the GWs amplitude \cite{2016PhRvL.116w1102S}.
+Previous studies have highlighted the significant advantages of multiband GW astronomy.
 For instance, \cite{Grimm:2020ivq} showed that joint observations using space-borne detectors (such as LISA or B-DECIGO) and ground-based interferometers (such as ET) can effectively break parameter degeneracies.
 They found that while space-based detectors provide precise chirp mass estimates from the long-duration early inspiral, the addition of merger data from ground-based detectors vastly improves the estimation of individual masses and source positions, particularly for stellar-mass and intermediate-mass black hole binaries.
-In the context of multi-band synergy, ref.~\cite{2016PhRvL.117e1102V} quantified how low-frequency observations from space-based detectors can inform and improve high-frequency ground-based analyses.
+In the context of multiband synergy, ref.~\cite{2016PhRvL.117e1102V} quantified how low-frequency observations from space-based detectors can inform and improve high-frequency ground-based analyses.
 It is found that using precise mass and localization priors from eLISA significantly breaks parameter correlations in ground-based data, leading to much tighter constraints on the primary black hole's spin and the remnant's properties, particularly for systems with asymmetric mass ratios.
-Highlighting the complementary nature of multi-band astronomy, \cite{2019PhRvD.100f4024G} showed that a network of space-borne (LISA, B-DECIGO) and ground-based (LIGO/Virgo, ET) detectors can effectively probe deviations from GR across different dynamical regimes.
+Highlighting the complementary nature of multiband astronomy, \cite{2019PhRvD.100f4024G} showed that a network of space-borne (LISA, B-DECIGO) and ground-based (LIGO/Virgo, ET) detectors can effectively probe deviations from GR across different dynamical regimes.
 Their study revealed that while space-based detectors are crucial for constraining low-frequency pre-Newtonian effects (such as dipole radiation in EdGB and Brans-Dicke theories) \cite{Yunes:2011we, Will:2014kxa}, ground-based detectors are essential for bounding high-frequency corrections (such as those in dCS gravity)\cite{Yagi:2011xp}, with the deci-hertz detector B-DECIGO playing a pivotal role in bridging these frequency bands to yield the tightest constraints \cite{Berti:2015itd}.